+OPA is actively participating in implementation efforts of provider status programs across the state.
 On January 4, 2019, Governor John Kasich signed SB 265, which formally recognizes pharmacists as providers in Ohio.
 The legislation, sponsored by State Senator Matt Dolan, changed key provider definitions and insurance laws to catch up to the growing role of the pharmacist.
 SB 265 will help remove barriers that have prevented health plans, hospitals and healthcare teams from integrating and utilizing the expertise of the pharmacist.

-- Provider Status Implementation Update February 2020
+Provider Status Implementation Update, June 2020

 Hello fellow pharmacists.
 I want to take this opportunity to update you on what is happening with pharmacist provider status in Ohio.
 For a quick recap, SB 265 was signed into law in January 2019, updating all Ohio Revised Code to include pharmacists as a provider any place that health care provider is listed.
 Having this change in the law is the first step; the next step is to actually get payors to recognize pharmacists as providers within their networks to reimburse for clinical services.

 - OPA launches new pharmacy practice transformation initiative, November 2019